practicalli/clojure-study-group-website/README.md

     lein clean

+## Production build

 To create a production build run:

     lein do clean, cljsbuild once min

 And open your browser in `resources/public/index.html`.
 You will not get live reloading, nor a REPL.

+## Deployment

+Current deployment is manually copying the following files to the `clojure-study-group` project:

+* `resources/public/index.html`
+* `resources/public/css/`
+* `resources/public/js`

 ## License

-Copyright © 2014 FIXME
+Copyright © 2019 Practicalli

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Creative Commons Attribution Share-Alike 4.0 International.